• Skip to primary navigation

 • 2.5 teaspoons baking powder

-• ½ teaspoon salt
+• ½ teaspoon kosher salt

-• ¾ cup milk of choice
+• ¾ cup milk

-• 2 tablespoons canola oil or vegetable oil
+• 2 tablespoons vegetable oil

 • 2 teaspoons pure vanilla extract

-• 1 cup packed light brown sugar
+• 1 cup light brown sugar , packed

 • 1.5 teaspoons ground cinnamon

-• Confectioners’ sugar for dusting
+• confectioners’ sugar for dusting

 Instructions

 • Preheat your oven to 325 degrees Fahrenheit.
-Line a 9x12 inch baking dish with parchment paper leaving a one inch overhang on either side.
+Line a 9x13 inch baking dish with parchment paper leaving a one inch overhang on either side.
 Lightly grease the parchment paper with vegetable oil.
 Set aside.

 Notes